ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Initial installation of the client software on a particular machine, supervisor or registration officer will download an installable software (setup kit) from an admin portal.
 Then unzip the setup kit and install it in the client machine.

-When a Registration Officer or Supervisor opts to download setup kit and selects the OS-specific setup kit to download, the system allows the operator to download the setup kit to the storage location chosen by the operator
+When a registration officer or supervisor opts to download setup kit and selects the OS-specific setup kit to download, the system allows the operator to download the setup kit to the storage location chosen by the operator

 1. User then unzips the setup kit.
 1. Extract the files and folders from the zip file to the chosen location.